 The Junior Section also have a Training Week, for which there is a charge.
 This is held during school holidays once a year. attendees receive training for R.Y.A qualifications during this week, as well as having a great time.

-Social events are planned too, including B.B.Q's, a Pirate Party or Halloween Party, and of course, a visit from Santa.
+Social events are planned too, including B.B.Q's, a Fun Day.

 All adults working with children, such as during organised training, are C.R.B checked.